 - Sensing Function selects the Sensing Entities, i.e. gNBs, based on information about the Sensing Entities, e.g. its supported sensing area.

 NOTE: The architecture aspect of this KI's interim conclusions will be aligned with KI#1 conclusions.

+The Sensing Function obtains the information about the Sensing Entities via either OAM or during the direct connection establishment.